Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 3. The 'Install' button will change to an 'Activate' button.
 Use it to activate the plugin.

-== Using Markup by Attribute for WooCommerce ==
+= Using Markup by Attribute for WooCommerce =
 1. Install and activate the plugin according to the Installation instructions.

 2. Create variation attributes and terms if you haven't already.
-For instance, the attribute 'Style' may include the terms 'Turtleneck', 'V-neck', 'Button-down', and 'Polo'.
+For instance, the attribute 'size' may include the terms 'X-Small', 'Small', 'Medium', 'Large', and 'X-Large'.

 3. While creating new terms or editing existing ones, add the markup.
   * For each term, consider whether a markup or markdown is needed.
 Adding a logo to a shirt might increase the cost by $5.
 Extra small shirts might be 10% less.
   * Put the amount of the markup in the term's Markup field on either the 'Add new...' panel or the 'Edit...' panel.
-Examples of valid values are:
+Examples of valid values include: -5, 5.95, +5.67, 7.5%, and -12%.
-    - -5
-    - 5.95
-    - +5.67
-    - 7.5%
-    - -12%
   * Strings that are not recognized as numbers (including percentages) will be ignored.
 Markups with several numbers below the decimal will be rounded to the second decimal place (hundreds) before being saved.

 5. Once you create your product variations, use the "Set regular price" and "Set sale price" as you normally would.